linaori/wow-battleground-commander/README.md

 Provides quality of life features for Battlegrounds.

 ### Queue Tools
-This adds extra ready check tools, as well as being able to see who has a deserter debuff, or mercenary contract.
+This adds extra ready check tools, as well as being able to see who has a deserter debuff, mercenary contract, and whether the player has auto queue enabled.
 As the mercenary contract is invisible to other players, the players you want to see the contract for need to have this addon installed.

 #### Automatic Role Selection
 You can enable automatic role selection for battlegrounds to reduce a manual step that delays entry.